-316 Cases Randomly Generated from above Child-Time Distribution and with all Age-Specific Dx RR's = 1 i.
-On the website you will find R code to read the data into a data frame with 72 records: 2 'exposure' levels (vaccinated/un-vaccinated) × 36 cells.
-The experience inside each cell is from the same Lexis square or rectangle, where the child years come from children in a single-age and single year 'bin' or 'rectangle'.
+On the website you will find R code to read in the data Each line is the data for one cell: 72 'cells' in all, i.e., all combinations of (vaccinated/not, year, and age) The last two fields are child-years and no. of cases.
+The experience inside each cell is from the same Lexis square where the child years come from children in a single-age and single year 'bin' or 'rectangle'.

+- i.
 Analyze the data using (unconditional) Poisson regression, as the authors did, using a 36-level variate for 'cell' and a binary indicator (dummy) variate for the 'vaccinated' category (1='yes'; 0-'no').
-Don't forget to include the (36) offsets [see the simple 3-strata example above] ii.
-You can also use the R code provided later in the same file to set up the data for the binomial-based analysis: 36 binomial observations, each with its own offset, 1 per age-year cell.
-Analyze the data using conditional Poisson regression, i.e. using a binomial model, a binary indicator (dummy) variate for the 'vaccinated' category (1='yes'; 0-'no'), Don't forget to include the (36) offsets [see the simple 3-strata binomial example above] - iii.
-Now use the same 36-row data frame to calculate $RateRatio{M-H}$, i.e., the 'almost MLE' (C&H's name for the Mantel-Haenszel-type) Rate Ratio estimate. - iv.
-How close are the 3 estimates?
-Does it matter in this example that we adjusted for age? (answer by comparing them with the 'crude' RateRatio, which you will have already computed in an earlier exercise).
-6Just like the confusion in the case of the Belfast Catholic girl & Protestant boy.
+Don't forget to include the (36) offsets [see the simple 3-strata example above] - ii.
+Re-arrange the data for a binomial-based analysis: 36 binomial observations, each with its own offset, 1 per age-year cell.
+Then analyze the data using conditional Poisson regression, i.e. using a binomial model, a binary indicator (dummy) variate for the 'vaccinated' category (1='yes'; 0-'no'), Don't forget to include the (36) offsets [see the simple 3-strata binomial example above] - iii.
+Also, use the same 36-row data frame to calculate $RateRatio{M-H}$ , i.e., the 'almost MLE' Rate Ratio estimate, or what is more popularly known as the 'Mantel-Haenszel' summary estimate. - iv.
+How close are the 3 estimates? - v.
+Does it matter in this example that we adjusted for age? (answer by comparing them with the 'crude' RateRatio, which ignores the ages of the children-years).